syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/compute.md

 ### Launch Options

- * AWS Fargate
+#### AWS Fargate

+##### Configuration
    * CPU and Memory required
    *  Networking
    * IAM policies
    * Package application into containers

+Cluster management across EC2 instances.
+AWS Fargate is an engine used to enable ECS to run containers without having to manage and provision instances and clusters for containers.

+*Docker* is piece of software that allows you to automate the installation and distribution of applications inside Linux Containers.
+A *Container* holds everything that an application requires to enable it to run from within it's isolated container package.
+This may include system libraries, code, system tools, run time, etcetera.

- * EC2
+#### EC2
    * instance and instance patching
    * more granularity
    * security and compliance controls

-#### AWS Fargate
-Cluster management across EC2 instances.
-AWS Fargate is an engine used to enable ECS to run containers without having to manage and provision instances and clusters for containers.

-**Docker** is piece of software that allows you to automate the installation and distribution of applications inside Linux Containers.

-So what are containers?
-A **Container** holds everything that an application requires to enable it to run from within it's isolated container package.
-This may include system libraries, code, system tools, run time, etcetera.

 ## ECR